rk2754/Discord-Mass-DM-Tool-Roles/README.md

 **Setup:**
 1. Run `Launch.bat` file to install required modules.
+2. Open script.js and change "not in backup" in >const targetRoleName = "not in backup"; to whatever role you wish to DM
-2. Run `run.bat` file to start the programme.
+3. Run `run.bat` file to start the programme.

 **Note:** All your bots intents must be toggled on.
 How to do so? `Dev Portal > Bot > Privileged Gateway Intents` **(toggle both intents on)**